 Varicella-zoster virus (VZV) is a DNA virus from the herpesvirus family.
 The virus is usually acquired in childhood and primary infection with VZV causes varicella disease (chickenpox).
 Herpes zoster (zoster), or ‘shingles’, is a clinical syndrome caused reactivation of latent VZV, which resides in the dorsal root or trigeminal nerve ganglia after primary infection.
 VZV is usually acquired in childhood, but it is often many decades before the virus reactivates, at times when cellular immunity is compromised and is unable to maintain suppression of the virus.

 Herpes zoster (shingles) occurs when the cell-mediated immune response is impaired and unable to maintain suppression of latent varicella-zoster virus reactivation (see chapter 22).
 Zoster occurs only by loss of suppression and reactivation of the patient’s own virus – which is often acquired in childhood; it is not acquired from other patients with zoster or varicella.
-But the zoster rash vesicles contain low levels of VZV that are able, through direct contact, to potentially cause varicella in VZV-naïve individuals.

 Although most zoster cases occur in adults aged 40 years or older, it may be seen less commonly in infants and children.
 In those aged under 2 years may reﬂect in utero chickenpox, with the greatest risk arising following exposure between 25 and 36 weeks’ gestation, and reactivation in early life.
 Infants who get varicella at a young age have a higher change of having zoster before the age 20 years.

 A common complication of zoster is post-herpetic neuralgia (PHN), a chronic, often debilitating pain condition that can last several months or even years.
-A systematic review of the incidence and complications of zoster found that the risk of developing post-herpetic neuralgia ranges between 5 and about 30 percent (depending on the type of study design, age distribution of the study populations and definition).
+A systematic review of the incidence and complications of zoster found that the risk of developing post-herpetic neuralgia ranges between 5 percent and about 30 percent (depending on the type of study design, age distribution of the study populations and definition).
 The risk rises with age, and it is uncommon in healthy children and young people.

 Herpes zoster ophthalmicus (HZO) is another complication of zoster, which occurs when VZV reactivation affects the ophthalmic branch of the trigeminal nerve.
 HZO can occur with or without eye involvement, and can result in prolonged or permanent pain, facial scarring and loss of vision.
 About 10 percent of zoster patients develop HZO, if that dermatome is affected, and the risk is similar across all age groups.

 Zoster is a sporadic disease occurring as a reactivation of the VZV in individuals who have previously had chickenpox.
-Approximately one in three people will develop zoster during their lifetime with the incidence rising as cell-mediated immunity to VZV declines with age; 50 percent of those aged 85 years or over will suffer zoster.[9, 10] A systematic review documented an incidence rate between 3 and 5 per 1,000 person-years in North America, Europe and Asia-Pacific.
+Approximately one in three people will develop zoster during their lifetime with the incidence rising as cell-mediated immunity to VZV declines with age; 50 percent of those aged 85 years or over will suffer zoster.[24, 25] A systematic review documented an incidence rate between 3 and 5 per 1,000 person-years in North America, Europe and Asia-Pacific.
 The incidence rate was about 6–8 per 1,000 person-years at age 60 years and 8–12 per 1,000 person-years at age 80 years.

 VZV is present in lesions of zoster and is transmissible via direct contact with the vesicles to other susceptible individuals (causing chickenpox).
 Airborne transmission can occur from immunocompromised individuals with disseminated zoster.
 Episodes of zoster in older individuals provide a constant mechanism for reintroducing the virus, causing varicella in non-immune individuals who are in close contact, who then spread the virus to other susceptible individuals.